Deputy Minister of Police, Ms M.M. Sotyu;

 Work is under way to strengthen and where appropriate, formalize relationships with various stakeholders, with a view of tapping into the diverse skills which may not necessarily be available within SAPS.
 This effort involves partnerships with communities, civil society, business and other government departments.
 We are also confronting a broad range of challenges on issues like CPFs, volunteer programmes, alignment of plans and activities.

 Implementation of the rural safety strategy

 Dedicated focus is being given to the practical implementation of the rural safety strategy.
 In this regard, particular attention is being given to cross border crimes and stock theft in particular.
-The ministry, community organisations, agricultural organisations and trade unions continue to work together in addressing rural safety.
+The ministry, community organizations, agricultural organizations and trade unions continue to work together in addressing rural safety.

 The effectiveness of the rural safety strategy will be assessed in terms of the reduction of levels of serious and violent crimes in rural areas.
 This assessment will be conducted on a monthly, quarterly and annual basis by means of monitoring reported levels of crime.